 The link above is to this question posted on Quora, an online question-answer type website.
 William, an air ambulance pilot provided an answer like a boss.
 I suggest you click on the link, read the Q and then A, and come back for my 2-cents here.

-What does it NOT take to be a pilot?
+What does it take to be a pilot

 Doesn’t take much of the mathematical or science genius; anyone can be a pilot, if they wanted to be

-William did a great job at explaining what all it does not take to be a like, which is usually the misinformation out there.
+William did a great job at explaining what all it does not take to be, which is usually the misinformation out there.
 Probably the remnants of older days of aviation.
 With the newer and advanced technologies, the pilot’s workload has consistently lightened up over the decades.

 We even were able to do away with the “Navigator” and the “Flight Engineer” duty positions.

-When I was in middle school, my mom, she had to remind me all the time that if I do not work harder on improving my mathematics and science skills in the school, then my dream of becoming a pilot may forever become just that, the dreams.
+When I was in middle school, my mom, had to remind me all the time that if I do not work harder on improving my mathematics and science skills in school, then my dream of becoming a pilot may forever become just that, a dream.

-just like William said in his answer; all that academic knowledge and skill is good to have, but not quiet the necessity to successfully become an airline pilot.
+Just like William said in his answer; all that academic knowledge and skill is good to have, but not quite the necessity to successfully become an airline pilot.

-All it takes is a desire, a dream, and one can be a pilot.
+All it takes is a desire and a dream, and one can be a pilot.
 Yes, even without proper schooling.